-2014 Non-Indian Sturgeon Fisheries Expectations
+2016 Non-Indian Sturgeon Fisheries Expectations

-Based on OFWC and WFWC action, effective January 1, 2014 all recreational and non-Indian commercial fisheries in the Columbia River and tributaries downstream of Bonneville Dam are scheduled to be closed to the retention of white sturgeon during 2014.
-The only retention fisheries for white sturgeon currently planned for 2014 will be upstream of Bonneville Dam and in the Willamette River upstream of Willamette Falls.
+Based on current OFWC and Washington administrative rules, all recreational and commercial fisheries in the Columbia River and tributaries downstream of Bonneville Dam remain closed to the retention of white sturgeon; however, catch and release opportunity is expected during non-retention periods.
+The only retention opportunity for white sturgeon currently planned for 2016 will be recreational fisheries in the Columbia River upstream of Bonneville Dam and in the Willamette River upstream of Willamette Falls.